Welcome to Music

 HavenMusic Haven publishes and promotes new music in all of its manifestations.
 At its core are the works

-of a number of established contemporary British composers whose works are complimented by new reconstructions
+of a number of established contemporary British composers whose works are complemented by new reconstructions

 of music from the past.